silbinarywolf/fingerprint-gml/README.md

 The fingerprint is calculated by writing the following to a buffer and retrieving an MD5 hash.

-- Operating System
+- Operating system type, version and region
-- Browser
-- Display Width / Height
-- Are Shaders Supported?
+- Are shaders supported?
+- Game specific data
 - Timezone
-- Gamepad Count (+ count of connected gamepads)
+- Language

 On Windows-only, the following environment variables are used:
 - Username
-- Computer Name
+- Computer name
-- Number of Processors
-- CPU Architecture, identifier, level and revision
+- CPU architecture, name, core count, level and revision

+On Linux-only, the following environment variables are used:
+- Username

 ## Quick start

-- Import the fingerprint_md5.gml script into your project.
+- Import the fingerprint.gml script into your project.
-- Call "fingerprint_md5()" to get a fingerprint of the user.
+- Call "get_fingerprint()" to get a fingerprint of the user.

 ## Requirements